apache/ignite-3/modules/compute/src/test/README.md

 ## Unit tests
-`modules/compute/src/test/resources/units/test-units-1.0-SNAPSHOT-src.zip` contains a zip archive with a test project which was used to create jars for `org.apache.ignite.internal.compute.JobClassLoaderFactoryTest` tests.
+`modules/compute/src/test/resources/units/test-units-1.0-SNAPSHOT-src.zip` contains a zip archive with a test project which was used to create jars for `org.apache.ignite.internal.compute.loader.JobClassLoaderFactoryTest` tests.

 [unit1-1.0-SNAPSHOT.jar](resources%2Funits%2Funit2%2F1.0.0%2Funit1-1.0-SNAPSHOT.jar) contains two classes which are used in tests: